server-os/server-image/man/usr/share/man/man8/piadm.8.md

-    If a bootable pool's boot image or platform image becomes corrupt, even if it's `zones`, a machine can still be booted with a USB stick, CD-ROM, or other method of booting SmartOS.
+    If a bootable pool's boot image or platform image becomes corrupt, even if it's `zones`, a machine can still be booted with a USB stick, CD-ROM, or other method of booting ServerOS.
 A bootable pool can then be repaired using piadm(8) from the USB stick or CD-ROM.